 Click on Browse to upload a new private key file (ask your VPN administrator for details).
-Click on Save to apply and store the settings.

 Bonjour

 Bonjour (also known as Zero-configuration networking or zeroconf) is a method for establishing automatic peer-to-peer networks (i.e. without dedicated network services, such as DHCP or DNS servers).